-SGV & Co., a member firm of Ernst & Young Global Limited, has audited the Company's consolidated financial statements as of and for the years ended April 30, 2019, 2020 and 2021, in accordance with Philippine Standards on Auditing.
+SGV & Co., a member firm of Ernst & Young Global Limited, has audited the Company's consolidated financial statements as of and for the years ended April 30, 2020, 2021 and 2022, in accordance with Philippine Standards on Auditing.

 SGV & Co. has acted as the Company's external auditor since May 2015.
-Johnny F. Ang is the current audit partner for the Company and has served as such since 2019.
+Erwin A. Paigma serves as the current audit partner while Johnny F. Ang had served as such since 2019 until 2021.
 The Company has not had any material disagreements on accounting and financial disclosures with its current external auditor for the same periods or any subsequent interim period.
 SGV & Co. has neither shareholdings in the Company nor any right, whether legally enforceable or not, to nominate persons or to subscribe for the securities in the Company.
 SGV & Co. will not receive any direct or indirect interest in the Company or its securities (including options, warrants or rights thereto) pursuant to or in connection with the initial public offering.
 The foregoing is in accordance with the Code of Ethics for Professional Accountants in the Philippines set by the Board of Accountancy and approved by the Professional Regulation Commission.

-The following table sets out the aggregate fees for the years ended April 30, 2019, 2020 and 2021 for professional services rendered by SGV & Co. to the Company, excluding fees directly related to the initial public offering.
+The following table sets out the aggregate fees for the years ended April 30, 2020, 2021 and 2022 for professional services rendered by SGV & Co. to the Company, excluding fees directly related to the initial public offering.

 For the year ended April 30,

-2019 2020 2021
+2020 2021 2022

 (₱ in millions)

-Audit fees (1) 3.3 3.5 7.2
+Audit fees (1) 3.5 7.2 5.0

-Other fees (2) 0.2 1.8 3.1
+Other fees (2) 1.8 3.1

-Tax fees (3) 0.3 0.2
+Tax fees (3) 0.2 0.5

-Total 3.8 5.5 10.3
+Total 5.5 10.3 5.5

-- (1) Audit fees includes the audit of annual financial statements, and services that are normally provided by the independent auditor in connection with statutory and regulatory filings or engagements for those calendar years. - (2) Other fees includes forensic services, royalty expense audit and advice in relation to IFRS 16. - (3) Tax fees includes tax advisory services provided by the independent auditor.
+(1) Audit fees includes the audit of annual financial statements, and services that are normally provided by the independent auditor in connection with statutory and regulatory filings or engagements for those calendar years.

+(2) Other fees includes forensic services, royalty expense audit and advice in relation to IFRS 16.

+(3) Tax fees includes tax advisory services provided by the independent auditor.